brianpatman/psychic-octo-invention/README.md

 ## Project Details

-Just a project for me to be able to play around with Next.JS and React
+So, this is just a project for me to be able to play around with Next.JS and React.

+No guarantees that anything on this project is going to be super polished or useful, as this is going to be a project that lives and grows with my React skills.
+Hopefully the constant stream of mistakes isn't too annoying to dig through.

 ---